ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 To add or delete games/apps, simply add or remove them from the `games` folder on your computer, then run the script again to synchronise.
 All games and apps are kept in alphabetical order, with games also grouped by series in the Game Channel on PSBBN.

 By default, the `games` directory is located in the same directory where you installed the scripts.
 If you need to change its location, edit `03-Game-Installer.sh` and modify the `GAMES_PATH` variable.
 Alternatively, you can replace the `games` directory with a symbolic link that points to the storage location of your games.
-Another option is to create symbolic links in the `CD`, `DVD`, `POPS`, or `APPS` subdirectories, linking to the individual `ISO`, `ZSO`, `VCD`, or `ELF` files that you wish to sync.
+Another option is to create symbolic links in the `CD`, `DVD`, `POPS`, or `APPS` subdirectories, linking to the individual `ISO`, `ZSO`, `VCD`,`ELF` or `PSU` files that you wish to sync.

 ### General Notes:
 - PSBBN requires a Fat PS2 console** with expansion bay and an official Sony Network Adapter
 - I would highly recommend using a **Kaico or BitFunx IDE to SATA Upgrade Kit** and a SATA SSD.
 The **Kingston A400 SSDs** have been tried and tested with PSBBN and work very well.
 The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
 - PS2 games must be in ISO or ZSO format.
 PS1 games must be in VCD format.
-Apps must be in the `ELF` format
+Apps must be in the `ELF` or [SAS-compliant](#notes-on-save-application-system-sas) `PSU` format
 - PSBBN startup time increases when no active internet connection is available
 - If the shortcut to [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)/[NHDDL](https://github.com/pcm720/nhddl) in the Navigator Menu displays the error "Game not found," remove the shortcut.
 You can then manually re-add it from the Game Channel
 - To quit PS1 games, press `L1 + SELECT + START`